CycloneDX/cdxgen/README.md

 ![cdxgen logo](cdxgen.png)

-This script creates a valid and compliant CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in XML and JSON format.
+This tool creates a valid and compliant CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for c/c++, node.js, php, python, ruby, rust, java, .Net, dart, haskell, elixir, and Go projects in XML and JSON format.
 CycloneDX 1.4 is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

 When used with plugins, cdxgen could generate an SBoM for Linux docker images and even VMs running Linux or Windows operating system.